olivierbenard/olivierbenard/README.md

 - Improving existing pipelines' reliability (pushing for more tests, ISO-standardisation, data validation & monitoring)
 - Getting ride of the technical debt (moving toward 100% automation, documentation and infrastructure as code coverage)
 - Keeping up with the upcoming technologies (learning new skills, going more in-deept vertically and horizontally)
-- Enforcing the code best practices and standardisation principles (via countless hours of workshops and conferences)
+- Enforcing the code best practices and standardisation principles (via multitude hours of workshops and conferences)
+- Strengthening the international spirit, actively connecting the teams (via department tours and promoting english usage)

 ## What I like in the job

 - _Creativity_ and _flexibility_: you develop your own projects on your slack-time and integrate them into our productive environment
 - _Empowerement_ and _ownership_: you get to lead the topics that matters for you
 - _Technical_ and _social_: being deeply involved in the technics while getting in touch with all the different domains

+## In a few words

+- As the name suggests, I am from Nice, France.
+I am living in Germany since 2020 :palm_tree:
+- I have run several marathons, wrote few fictions and non-fictions books and regularly publish on my technical blog :books:
+- I enjoy giving conferences and share findings with my peers :mortar_board:

 ## Books you might love (among so many)